chef/license-acceptance/README.md

 See the [Ruby README](./components/ruby/README.md) for developer notes on consuming this library.

 Users accept the license by passing one of the following options.
+The `silent` options suppress any output on STDOUT.
-The `no-persist` options means the license marker file will not attempt to be persisted to the filesystem:
+The `no-persist` options means the license marker file will not attempt to be persisted to the filesystem.

 * `--chef-license accept`
 * `--chef-license accept-no-persist`
+* `--chef-license accept-silent`
 * `ENV[CHEF_LICENSE]=accept`
 * `ENV[CHEF_LICENSE]=accept-no-persist`
+* `ENV[CHEF_LICENSE]=accept-silent`

 ### License File Persistence